What are the best shooting modes to use and why?

 Sets a wide aperture for shallow depth of field to blur the background.

-It’s when using macro mode to photograph in good light.
+When using macro mode make sure to photograph in good light.

-Also, remember that, because you’re photographing up close, you have to pay careful attention to your focusing.
+Also, remember when photographing up close to pay attention to your focusing.
 The advantage of photographing just inches from your subject is that you can capture all the tiny details that you wouldn’t see from a few feet away.
-You will also see focusing errors more easily, which is the downside.
+However, it’s also more obvious when an image is out of focus.

 5. Night portrait mode